QuTech-Delft/cQASM-spec/README.md

 `\n` (Linux), `\r\n` (Windows), and `\r` (Mac) are all valid newlines.

 > JvS: Same as 1.0, except for the addition of the \ syntax for breaking lines.
 So if lines DO become long, for instance with annotations, that syntax can be used.
+Note that this syntax follows what for instance the C preprocessor and bash use.

 A semicolon is functionaly equivalent to a newline, except that it cannot be used to break a comment.
 This implies that semicolons at the end of a line can optionally be used.

 > JvS: this allows you to put more than one thing on a single line if this works out for readability.

-Whitespace is legal between all tokens and is never interpreted.
+Whitespace is legal between all tokens and is never parsed.

 > JvS: This contrasts with 1.0's lexer definition, which does not throw whitespace out.
 This only expands the set of valid cQASM programs, and simplifies the grammar significantly.

-cQASM supports single-line comments using the # symbol.
+cQASM supports single-line comments using the `#` symbol. cQASM 2.0 adds C-like `/* ... */` multiline comments.

-> JvS: Same as 1.0.
+> JvS: Same as 1.0 with the addition of comment blocks.
+Comments are no longer parsed in 2.0, and thus behave as optional whitespace.

 Everything in cQASM is case-insensitive.